mtov/engsoftmoderna/en/chapter2.md

 **Mutual Benefits**: XP advocates that decisions taken in a software project should benefit multiple stakeholders.
-For example, a software company should ensure a good work environment; in return, the team should deliver a software that adds value to its business.
+For example, a software company should ensure a good work environment; in return, the team should deliver software that adds value to its business.
 Another example: by writing tests a developer benefits, as tests help to detect bugs in her code.
 But tests also help other developers, who will be more confident that their code does not introduce